itdependsnetworks/nautobot-plugin-golden-config/README.md

 ## Plugin Settings

-There are three primary controls to determine the inclusion of a device within one of the four given components.
+There is a setting to determine the inclusion of any of the four given components.

-* The `allowed_os` will allow list the specific operating systems that can be included.
 * The `enable_backup`, `enable_compliance`, `enable_intended`, and `enable_sotagg` will toggle inclusion of the entire component.
-* Coming Soon: There is the ability to manage on a per device.

 # Installation